SIDEMOUNT CAVE Diver

 WHO IS IT FOR?

-Divers planning to take GUE Cave Sidemount class are expected to have a high level of fundamentals and cave diving skills as well as a high comfort level in an overhead environment and a reasonable amount of cave diving experience.
+Divers planning to take the GUE Sidemount Cave Diver class are expected to have a high level of fundamentals and cave diving skills as well as a high comfort level in an overhead environment and a reasonable amount of cave diving experience.

 WHAT WILL I LEARN?